DIDSR/sfrc/README.rst

    'CT' indicates sfrc on CT-based data. 'sh' and 'sel' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in our paper.
 Likewise 'sm' indicates smooth kernel-based test set.
    1 indicates one processing unit (-np) to be used in our mpi-based sFRC implementation.
+   Note that, in this git repo, the demo example for the CT application includes only 5 CT images.
+   As such, the no. of fakes, for the specified parameters, for sharp and smooth data will be 21 and 16 respectively.
+Refer to the next subsection to fetch the complete test set and results as provided in our paper for the CT application.

 2. sFRC on UNet- and PLSTV-based MRI outputs from a subsampled acquisition (x3)